vide-collabo/Vide.docs/content/en/docs/vide.ui.fable/minimal-vide-app.md

 ## The Application Instance

-Every Vide application starts by creating a new application instance with the `VideApp.Fable.createAndStart` function:
+Every Vide application starts by creating a new application instance with the `VideApp`:

 ```fsharp
 open Browser